Last updated:

 Food insecurity remains a concern.
 The 2025 Caribbean Food Security and Livelihoods Survey found that 54% of Jamaican households were food insecure, and 39% had reduced food stocks.
 Melissa’s impact on fishing and agriculture will likely increase food insecurity.

-Avoiding the second disaster of in-kind donations
+Avoid the secondary disaster of in-kind donations

 After a disaster, people often want to help by sending in-kind donations, aka “stuff,” to support relief and recovery efforts.
 However, it is crucial to only send items that are needed and specifically requested, when appropriate, to a specified recipient who has the means to store and distribute them.
 Unsolicited material donations can become a second disaster.

-Good360, a CDP grantee partner, shared the following list of immediate relief items, which echoes the Jamaican list.
 Companies wishing to ship relevant supplies to affected countries can work through a partner like Good360 to ensure they arrive at the appropriate time and place.
+Learn more about the challenges of product donations here.

 Island recovery